ModerateHatespeech/internationalization/README.md

 ## Accuracy

 OPUS-MT, while generally robust, comes with some accuracy drawbacks.
-For more powerful CUDA devices, upping the num_beams parameter (to ~30-40) can slightly increas accuracy.
+For more powerful CUDA devices, upping the num_beams parameter (to ~30-40) can slightly increase accuracy.
 However, future deployments could investigate M2M, mBart50, and ISI's RTG v2.1 model.

-While inaccuracies in translation will result in a perfomance loss on prediction, generalize capture of a message's meaning is usually suitable for predictions.
+While inaccuracies in translation will result in a perfomance loss on prediction, generalized capture of a message's meaning is usually suitable for predictions.